-Do you need a civil rights lawyer in Des Moines, IA, then you should call Des Moines Injury Law, LLP immediately.
+If you need a civil rights lawyer in Des Moines, IA, then you should call Des Moines Injury Law, LLP immediately.
 You may not know whether you do or not—if you don’t know what a civil rights lawyer does, they protect individuals and groups against discrimination and violations of their civil rights with lawsuits and settlement negotiations.
 If you live in Iowa and you believe that your civil rights were infringed upon in any way, going to a reputable civil rights lawyer is a good start.
 With their guidance and support, they can help you file a claim against the party who violated your rights.
 Some frequent rights these lawyers protect are freedom of speech, religion, or assembly; the right to petition the government; the right to procedural due process, and freedom from discrimination of sex, race, national origin, and more.

 But that does not tell you whether you need a civil rights lawyer does it?
 You’re going to want a civil rights lawyer if any of your rights are violated.
 Many people think they can resolve a civil rights violation themselves without the assistance of a lawyer who specializes in the area.
 However, this is a risky decision to make.
 If you are fighting a case against powerful individuals and institutions who have their own skilled legal teams, it is even more imperative that you hire a civil rights lawyer.
 Attempting to handle a civil rights case on your own is not recommended as it is a complex area of law.
 A civil rights lawyer can help you determine if you’ve been mistreated based on your religion, race, gender, or disability.

 Understanding Your Civil Rights

 Any violation of your civil rights should not be tolerated.
 The Constitution grants individuals their civil rights and civil liberties, which include the following:

 - Freedom of speech